This tips for knitting beginners page is an extra page dedicated to the absolute beginner knitter.

 Now you feel lost, which way is the right way.
 Where do you start to continue knitting?

-**Tips For Knitting** Remember that the working yarn is always attached to the last stitch you worked.
-The needle with the working yarn goes in your right hand when you start knitting again.
+Tip 5: Remember - the working yarn is always attached to the last stitch you worked and the needle with the working yarn goes in your right hand when you start knitting again.

 You just finished knitting your first row and when you begin the next row that first stitch seems really loose and you want to tighten it up a bit.